Joey Hanssen: Karting

-Joey started kart racing competitively in 1997.
+Hanssen started kart racing competitively in 1997.
 He raced under the NAB-NFK sanctioning body, which then organized the official Dutch karting championships.
 He won his first title in 2003 in the Junior ICA class.
-In the Dutch championship Junior ICA, Joey finished second.
-At 15 years old he stepped over to the shifter karts.
-Until 2008 Joey had raced mainly in the Netherlands.
-In 2008 Joey would compete in the DSKM in Germany.
+In the Dutch championship Junior ICA, he finished second.
+At 15 years old, he stepped over to the shifter karts.
+Until 2008, he had raced mainly in the Netherlands.
+In 2008, Hannsen would compete in the DSKM in Germany.
 He also competed in the WSK International Series and the European championship KZ2.
 This resulted in a tenth place in the DSKM, a twelfth place in the WSK International Series and a sixth place at the European championship.

 Auto racing

-In 2007 Joey made his debut in formula racing.
+In 2007, Hannsen made his debut in formula racing.
 The Formula Gloria was an amateur spec racing class, it is based on the Formula Azzurra.
-Joey finished second in the first race and won the second race.
-Eventually Joey went on to win six out of nine races and securing the championship.
-As a reward for winning the championship Joey competed in two races of the Formula Azzurra championship at the Autodromo Nazionale Monza.
-Joey finished fourth in the first race and seventh in the second race.
+Hannsen finished second in the first race and won the second race.
+Eventually, Hannsen went on to win six out of nine races and securing the championship.
+As a reward for winning the championship, Hanssen competed in two races of the Formula Azzurra championship at the Autodromo Nazionale Monza.
+He finished fourth in the first race and seventh in the second race.

-Joey also made his touring car racing debut in 2007, in the BRL Light.
-The first race for Joey was at the TT Circuit Assen halfway through the season.
+Hannsen also made his touring car racing debut in 2007, in the BRL Light.
+The first race for Hannsen was at the TT Circuit Assen halfway through the season.
 The BRL Light held two support races during 2007 Bavaria Champ Car Grand Prix weekend.
-Joey won the second race for a crowd of 61,200 fans.
-For 2008 Joey failed to secure a full-time race seat.
+Hannsen won the second race for a crowd of 61,200 fans.
+For 2008, Hannsen failed to secure a full-time race seat.
 Instead he focused on karting.
 He raced one race weekend in the Dutch Formula Ford 1800 winning both races.
-Joey also focused on 2009 for which he secured a full-time race seat in the NASCAR Canadian Tire Series.
+Hannsen also focused on 2009 for which he secured a full-time race seat in the NASCAR Canadian Tire Series.
 His seat was funded by lifelong sponsor Primechamp, one of the largest producers of mushrooms in the Netherlands.

-In 2009 Joey raced a Dodge Avenger for DJK Racing.
+In 2009, Hannsen raced a Dodge Avenger for DJK Racing.
 He made his oval debut at Autodrome St. Eustache where he finished fifteenth and was the last car running.
 He achieved his best result at Barrie Speedway he started the race nineteenth but finished in eighth position.
 Whole season long fellow rookie Dexter Stacey was his main rival fighting for top rookie honors.
-By finishing way in front of Stacey in the final round at Kawartha Speedway, Joey Hanssen secured the rookie title.
-Joey Hanssen finished thirteenth in the final standings just in front of Dexter Stacey who was fourteenth.
+By finishing way in front of Stacey in the final round at Kawartha Speedway, Hanssen secured the rookie title.
+Hanssen finished thirteenth in the final standings just in front of Stacey who was fourteenth.